xyproto/fortunecraft/README.md

 Output fortunes by using Ollama and a user-defined text generation model.

-`fortunecraft` has an almost endless supply of fortunes, and the type of fortune can be configured with flags.
-The selection of fortunes is wider than the good old `fortune` program.
+`fortunecraft` has a wider selection of fortunes than the good old `fortune` program.

 One of the goals for this utility is to be one of the first Arch Linux packages that depends on Ollama and `ollama-environment`, to help open up this path for other packages and applications.